Creamy Lemon Risotto

 A pan full of healthy lemon basil risotto with a wooden spoon taking out a serving.

-Healthy Lemon Basil Risotto
+Creamy Lemon Risotto

 Recipe by: Liz Marino